wartron/yii2-docker/Readme.md

     ],

-Override the views by updating the pathMap
+Optional Override the views by updating the theme pathMap

     'view'         => [
         'theme' => [